Ownership & Task Lifecycle Redesign

 Ownership redesign

-A year‑long migration from legacy Siebel to a secure in‑house CRM, where I redesigned hidden post‑call work into an explicit Task life ails.
+A year‑long migration from legacy Siebel to a secure in‑house CRM, where I redesigned hidden post‑call work into an explicit Task lifecycle.

 350+